 About Belt Lipectomy surgery – what can I expect?

-The aim of the belt lipectomy is to eliminate fat and redundant skin folds. around the entire waist or belt line created a more streamlined body contour.
+The aim of the belt lipectomy is to eliminate fat and redundant skin folds around the entire waist or belt line creating a more streamlined body contour.

 A drug is injected to decrease blood loss after incision.
-The skin is incised, and fat reduction is done according to the proportions of the body.
-Contouring and sloping is done on the buttocks according to the degree you need.
+Then, incisions and fat reduction are done according to the proportions of the body.

-An additional procedure, augmentation gluteoplasty, is done if you need it and have deflated buttocks.
-The incisions are then closed, and a temporary dressing is put on.
-Fat is preserved on areas that drain lymphatics.
+The incisions are then closed, and a temporary dressing is put on, fat is preserved on areas that drain lymphatics.

 The procedure takes about five hours.